-In FY 2020-21, 14 agencies sponsored 167 shows throughout the BAWCSA service area for a total expenditure of \$98,555 including BAWSCA administration fees.
-A total of 33,004 children attended the assemblies from 97 different schools within the BAWSCA service area.
-The shows were generally very well received by the schools and agencies alike.
-Due to the COVID-19 pandemic, many of the shows were offered virtually, which was a driver for the increased participation.
-This resulted in a larger capacity for shows and the ability to reach more students and schools.
+In FY 2021-22, 14 agencies sponsored 157 shows throughout the BAWCSA service area for a total expenditure of \$93,315 including BAWSCA administration fees.
+A total of 32,439 children attended the assemblies from 102 different schools within the BAWSCA service area.
+The shows were generally very well received by schools and agencies alike.
+Due to the COVID-19 pandemic, many of the shows were offered virtually, which resulted in a larger capacity for shows and the ability to reach more students and schools.
+Post COVID, these shows are anticipated to return to an in-person format.